HardGraphite/zis-lang/doc/invocation.md

 Otherwise, throws an exception to report the type error.
 2. **Enters a new frame.**
 Records current context.
+Store the function object to call to `REG-0`.
 Moves the stack frame pointer and top pointer to make space for the frame.
 Panics if there is no sufficient space in the stack.
 Fills the registers with known objects to avoid dangling references.